Influencer Marketing Strategy

 The more influencer marketing grows, the more important it is for your brand to stay compliant.

 Brands obviously want to avoid potential fines and legal trouble.
 Knowing these best practices protects your brand's reputation, simple as.
-You should ideally work with influencers that already understand these rules and stick to the best practices of the FTC.
+You should ideally work with influencers who already understand these rules and stick to the best practices of the FTC.

 And the more creators you partner with, the higher the stakes are.